 If one were to find a common thread in the institutional changes of the EMU economic governance in response to the euro area crisis, it would certainly be the attempt to strengthen EU coordination and surveillance on economic matters.
 This has resulted in the formulation of different procedures, i.e. macroeconomic adjustment programmes, enhanced surveillance of countries in financial difficulties, corrective actions for excessive defects and imbalances and coordination and surveillance of fiscal and macroeconomic policies, defined in the six-pack and two-pack.
-Each of them features different degrees of EU intrusion into national economic policies, triggered under different roles in affecting the definition of national economic policies.
+Each of them features different degrees of EU intrusion into national economic policies, triggered under different conditions and built in such a way that different EU actors play different roles in affecting the definition of national economic policies.